 The MIDAS is unique not only for its multiple intelligences scales but also for its assessment method and philosophy of personalized education.
 The MIDAS strives to provide realistic data for making informed choices, but it does so from the person’s perspective via careful questioning.
 Following tabulation of the responses, MIDAS results are offered back to the person not as hard and unchanging truth, but rather as useful hypotheses for appraisal, elaboration, and action planning.
 Information gleaned from the MIDAS™ Profile can be used to formulate personalized educational and career plans by recognizing, valuing, and focusing attention on areas of strength and potential.

 The MIDAS Profile is three pages in length and provides detailed information in the following four broad categories.
-To see a sample of the author’s MIDAS Profile in .PDF format, BS_Profile_2013 Sample Profile in Word format, Sample_BS_Profile
+To see a sample of the author’s MIDAS Profile in Word format, Sample_BS_Profile_Interp_Word

 - First, a MIDAS Profile gives a reasonable estimate of the person’s intellectual disposition in each of the following eight areas: Linguistic, Logical-mathematical, Spatial, Musical, Kinesthetic, Interpersonal, Intrapersonal, and Naturalist.

 - Second, a MIDAS Profile describes twenty-five kinds of skills associated with each intelligence (e.g., Instrumental and Vocal for Musical).

 - Third, three intellectual style scales estimate the person’s preference for Innovation, General Logic, and Leadership.